BrockY22/ACIT2420-As3p2/README.md

-# Where I put each file
+# What directories i have created:

 I created two directories, **back-end** and **my-site** in _/var/www/_

 I created one directory, **hello-server** in _/var/log/_

+# Where I put each file:

 **hello-server** is in _/var/www/back-end/_